-The following discussion should be read in conjunction with the unaudited condensed financial statements and notes thereto set forth in Item 1 of this Quarterly Report.
-This Quarterly Report contains statements accompanied by such phrases as "believe," "estimate," "expect," "anticipate," "may," "intend" and other similar expressions, that are "forward-looking statements" as defined in the Private Securities Litigation Reform Act of 1995.
+The following discussion should be read in conjunction with the unaudited condensed financial statements and notes thereto set forth in Item 1 of this Quarterly Report on Form 10-Q and the audited condensed financial statements and notes thereto included in our Annual Report on Form 10-K for the year ended December 31, 2012.

+Except for the historical information contained herein, the matters discussed in this Quarterly Report on Form 10-Q may be deemed to be forward-looking statements that involve risks and uncertainties.
+We make such forward-looking statements, pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995 and other federal securities laws.
+In this Quarterly Report on Form 10-Q, words such as "believe," "estimate," "expect," "anticipate," "may," "intend" and other similar expressions, are intended to identify forward-looking statements.
 We caution that forward-looking statements are based largely on our expectations, and are subject to a number of known and unknown risks and uncertainties that are subject to change based on factors which are, in many instances, beyond our control.
 Actual results, performance or achievements may differ materially from those contemplated, expressed, or implied by the forward-looking statements.